 Table 1 contains a summary of the revenue requirements for the 2017 test period to be recovered through proposed water prices.
 The first column represents the financial results anticipated at current prices, while the second column indicates the results obtained under management's price adjustment proposal.
-As indicated earlier, proposed prices are designed to increase operating revenues by 2.0%, in order to eliminate the deficit that would occur without a price adjustment.
+As indicated earlier, proposed prices are designed to increase operating revenues by 2.0%.